Analysis of Climate Change and Air Pollution Using GEE in a Beijing and Mumbai

 Declarations

-Funding Information (Private funding by authors)
+Funding Information (Private funding by author)

 Conflict of Interest /Competing interests (None)